-Description of the recent Wayne Thiebaud 100th birthday celebration held by the Crocker Art Museum on his November 15, 2020 birthday.
+Description of the Wayne Thiebaud 100th birthday celebration held by the Crocker Art Museum on his November 15, 2020 birthday.

 On November 15, I attended the Crocker Art Museum Wayne Thiebaud 100th birthday celebration – along with over 800 museum members.
 It was ironic that a few days prior (November 13) the museum had to once again close their doors due to the current surge of COVID-19 cases.